-- 1. According to John Locke, what characterizes the state of nature?
-How is this different from Hobbes' account? - 2.
+- 1. According to John Locke, what characterizes the state of nature? - 2.
 What is the law of nature and what is the fundamental law of nature (these are not necessarily identical, though they are very similar)?
 What natural rights follow from this and why do they follow? - 3.
 One topic Locke discusses at length is property.
 Why is there a natural right to property?
-What are the conditions he gives for persons to rightfully appropriating from the commons for private use? - 4.
+What are the conditions he gives for persons to rightfully appropriate from the commons for private use? - 4.
 Locke uses a lot of terminology similar to Hobbes' (state of nature, state of war, natural laws, natural rights, and so on).
-So is Locke advocating a Hobbesean political theory, or are these theories different?
+Based on your answers above, does Locke advocate a Hobbesian political theory, or are these theories different?
+For instance, do Locke and Hobbes agree that the state of nature is always a state of war?
+Do they both agree on our natural rights?